Split Social Democrats could sink Merkel's coalition plans

 The SPD had vowed to go into opposition after its dismal election result but was forced to reconsider in the interest of national stability after Merkel was humiliated by the collapse of three-way talks on a coalition with other parties.

-Highlighting the strength of feeling, two regional party branches have already signalled their opposition to the deal - Saxony Anhalt and Berlin.
+Highlighting the strength of feeling, two regional party branches have already signaled their opposition to the deal - Saxony Anhalt and Berlin.

 “A renewed grand coalition cannot be the result of talks.
 We reject the start of coalition negotiations with the conservatives,” said the motion by Berlin’s SPD chief Michael Mueller which was passed.